bobllor/EntraBulker/README.md

 on the disk.
 This is to reauthenticate with the access token without having to go through the full authentication process again.
 - If your device *does not support encryption*, then it will fall back to *plain text*
+- The cached token will be used to renew the access token, even if it is already expired

 If the cached access token is not available, then the system's *default browser* is opened to a page of your tenant's authority URI.
 The account used to login *must be in the same tenant* as where the